 I started my historical novel The Blitz Business in graduate school at Queens University of Charlotte.
 A very early draft formed the thesis for my MFA in Creative Writing.
 Of course, the book went through many iterations after that in response to various nuggets of feedback I received in conference workshops and from agents who … Continue reading A Publishing Experience by Dorothy A Spruzen

-Top Tips to Create an Amazing Book Cover We all know we shouldn’t but the majority of us do judge a book by its cover.
+Top Tips on How to Create a Book Cover We all know we shouldn’t but the majority of us do judge a book by its cover.
 The first thing people will see browsing through the digital shelves of Amazon or any other online book retailer is the cover.
-It is why many large traditional publishing companies … Continue reading How to Create an Amazing Book Cover for Self-Publishers
+It is why many large traditional publishing … Continue reading How to Create a Book Cover for Self-Publishers

 The chances are if you’re reading this you have either written your first book, about to have your book printed or you have a printed book and you’re looking to increase sales.
 Not everyone is going to have a huge marketing budget to put into their book but don’t worry, we have compiled a list … Continue reading 6 Surefire Ways to Sell Your Book for First Time Authors